 5. Set up the Scene and Act It Out!
 Example: For "man let down through the roof," we made a square of our tables, sat on the tabletops, sitting on the blanket stretched across the opening in the middle of the tables we had created.
 The kids knew what was coming and focused like crazy.
 We read the second part of that story UNDERNEATH the tables.
 Use the story's setting to help you think about what you can do while they read with you.

 6. Use a Computer!
-A lot of software programs have the Bible story fully presented in them in a fun way.
-You can also project the Bible text (amazing what having a glowing version on the screen or wall does for student attentions).
-You can also use a program like "Let's Talk" to type your verses into and have them read back by an animated character, with a computer voice.
+A lot of software programs have the Bible story fully presented in a fun way.
+You can also project the Bible text (amazing what having a glowing version on the screen or wall does for student attention).
+You can also use a software program like "Let's Talk" to type your verses into and have them read back by an animated character, with a computer voice.
+Fun!

 7. Read in Voices After doing a straight reading, assign 'characters' or verses, and then discuss "what creative voice" they could read their verse in.
 Creative Voices help kids REMEMBER and it is instructive to discuss which voice fits the characters or lines of scripture.
 Fun ones to use: The Hulk, Rapper Drake, Choir Voice, The Presidential Voice, Surfer Dude, Whisper Girl.
 Ask your kids.
 They'll know.